What Kind Of Therapist Should I See For Depression Treatment?

 What is depression?

-Depression is a serious mood disorder characterized by a persistent low mood and loss of interest in previously enjoyed activities.
-Depression can be an umbrella term for all depressive disorders but is often used in reference to major depression, officially called major depressive disorder.
+Depression is a serious mood disorder characterized by a persistent low mood and loss of interest in previously enjoyed activities, among other symptoms.
+Depression can be an umbrella term for all types of depressive disorders but is often used in reference to major depression, officially called major depressive disorder.

-Other depressive disorders may include persistent depressive disorder, seasonal affective disorder, and perinatal depression.
-All depressive disorders have one characteristic in common: a persistent and chronic sadness or hopelessness lasting for a specific prolonged period.
+According to the Substance Abuse and Mental Health Services Administration, some other types of depressive disorders include persistent depressive disorder, seasonal affective disorder, and perinatal depression.
+A person with bipolar disorder may also experience depressive symptoms.
+Although symptoms of these conditions may vary, all depressive disorders have one characteristic in common: a persistent and chronic sadness or hopelessness lasting for a prolonged period.

 Depression is more than feeling sad or having “the blues.”
 Depressive disorders encompass many physical and emotional symptoms that can negatively impact a person’s ability to function in their daily life.
-Depression can affect different people differently, and not everyone with depression will experience all the symptoms listed in the DSM-5 for depressive disorders.
+Depression can affect different people differently, and not everyone with depression will experience all the symptoms listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) for depressive disorders.
+That said, common symptoms of depression are listed below.

 Physical and behavioral symptoms of depression

-Below are some of the most common behavioral symptoms of depression:
+Below are some of the most common physical and behavioral symptoms of depression:

 • A sense of fatigue or exhaustion